sagecodes/intro-to-sql/README.md

 - Text (Names, Descriptions)
 - Numeric (cost, age, weight, quantity)
 - Dates (Dates and time)
+- Null (No value)

 Its important to have the correct data type for your data.
 This ensures that sorting and calculations work properly.
-We won't be setting up a database in this workshop, but it something to keep in mind when you do!
+We won't be setting up a database from scratch in this workshop, but it something to keep in mind when you do!

+### CHALLENGE:
+Lets do a quick though experiment on Data types!

+- What data type should a Name be?
+- What data type should Quantity be?
+- What data type age be?
+- What data type should a shipped_date be?
+- What Data type should a Zip code be?
+- What datat type should a Phone number be?

 *Note:* Data types may change depending on which database you're using.